 I have held a Google account since 2004 and a Facebook account since 2008.
-Both are now scheduled for deletion.
+Both are now deleted.

 I remember the early days.
 Google was providing cutting-edge services while making the world’s information universally accessible.
 Facebook kept you in touch with your friends.